sttrayno/ISE-Health-Monitoring/README.md

-# ISE-Health-Monitoring
+# ISE Health Monitoring Dashboards

-ISE is a widely used distributed system for network access control, as ISE is a distributed system there are many ways in
+ISE is a widely used distributed system for network access control, as ISE is a distributed system there are many limits to the system which should be monitored in a proactive way.
+To solve this we're going to leverage off the shelf tools such as TIG stack to collect, store and visualise the data from the ISE API to monitor these metrics.

+Please note, the actual performance and scale limits will vary depend on your deployment type and version, please refer to [this](https://community.cisco.com/t5/security-documents/ise-performance-amp-scale/ta-p/3642148#toc-hId-1185499862) document to refer to the actual scale numbers for your scenario.

+The objective of this project is to provide some example dashboards and telegraf collectors to allow ISE admins to customise and deploy for their own environment.

 ## Development status